scozv/blog/src/content/blog/2013-11-03-how-to-update-heap-in-dijkstra-shortest-path.md

     frontier.distance[neighborVertex],
     distanceViaCurrentVertex
   );
-  // swim like push() in heap is important to update heap frontier.__swim__(frontier.indexOf[neighborVertex]);
+  // swim, which has been included in push() in heap
+  // is important to maintain the heap order frontier.__swim__(frontier.indexOf[neighborVertex]);
 } else {
   frontier.push([neighborVertex, distanceViaCurrentVertex]);